We’ve all been there — those puppy dog eyes begging us for a mere scrap of steak, pulling at our heartstrings.

 - Many pups are fussy eaters, which can be a hassle for owners.
 Homemade dog food allows you to experiment and find what your pup will enjoy.

 - Speak to your vet.
-Take your research to the next vet appointment and ask for advice.
+Ask your vet about all the foods dogs can’t eat at the next vet appointment and ask them for recommendations on other foods.

 - Don’t use pre-made recipes that came from a “specialist.”
 Most don’t have the right training to offer advice on your pup’s diet.